rohaanhamid/PooledTokenInterceptor/README.md

 var interceptor = interceptorModule(tokenConfig);
 Q.fcall(interceptor.authenticatedRequest(options, 'FOK'))
   .then(console.log); //Log the response as an example.
-FOK assigns on token from the pool and returns the response
+FOK assigns a token from the pool and returns the response

 ```